Vehicle documents

 You must show your driving licence, a valid insurance certificate and a current MOT certificate (if appropriate) when an authorised person, such as a police officer, asks for them.
 You can either produce them immediately or within 7 days at a police station.

-If you borrow or rent a motorbike, or if you lend someone your motorbike, it’s your responsibility to make sure that all the appropriate documents are in place.
+If you borrow or rent a motorcycle, or if you lend someone your motorcycle, it’s your responsibility to make sure that all the appropriate documents are in place.
 Never assume that someone else has arranged the documents or that they’re not necessary.

 Other countries may have different rules about these documents so remember to check before you drive abroad.
 You may need to have your documents with you whenever you’re riding.